LeaderPortfolio

 Early Life

-Georgina Hope Rinehart was born on February 9, 1954, in Perth, Western Australia.
-She is the only child of Lang Hancock, the iron ore magnate, and Hope Margaret Nicholas.
-Rinehart spent her early years in the Pilbara region, later attending St Hilda's Anglican School for Girls.
-She briefly studied economics at the University of Sydney before entering her father's business.
+Georgina Hope Rinehart, born on February 9, 1954, in Perth, Western Australia.
+She is the only child of Lang Hancock and Hope Margaret Nicholas.
+Her early life was spent in the Pilbara region, where her family had strong ties to the mining industry.
+She attended St Hilda's Anglican School for Girls and briefly studied economics at the University of Sydney before leaving to work with her father at Hancock Prospecting.

 Rise to Success